I have been doing this whole mommy-ing thing for more than 15 years.

 3. Meal plan.
 It’s such a freaking pain in the butt.
 But, not knowing what to serve for dinner every night will make you want to drown yourself in the toilet, and we’ve already established that your children don’t flush.
 Ever.

 4. Buy convenience foods.
 I know, fresh things you have to cut and dice and freeze yourself are healthier.
 Whatever.
 Sometimes, not having to make mama carrots into baby carrots before school will save your life.
 And, sometimes, convenience foods aren’t that bad.
 Like shelf safe milk.
 We discovered this little gem a couple of years ago when I was looking for an alternative to sugary juice boxes.
 Shelf safe milk, is the same nutritionally as refrigerator milk.
 It comes from the same utters (or almonds if that’s your bag).
-They just package it differently (high temperatures and special packaging which you can read more about here: Milk Unleashed).
+They just package it differently.
 FOR YOUR CONVENIENCE.
 So you can slam it into your kid’s lunch box while you yell at him to brush his teeth before school and not have quite so much to feel guilty about.

-5. Stop feeling guilty.
+5. And, now that you mention it, stop feeling guilty.
 Total waste of time if you’re a try-hard mom.
 You don’t deserve that crap.

 6. Learn to be sneaky.
 No one is saying you have to give up swearing or eating cookies for dinner.
 Just do a better job of hiding your bad habits from your kids.
 Otherwise, you’ll earn a little time with #5 and, when your kid yells, “What the HELL, mom?!” across the soccer field, you’ll also have some explaining to do.

 7. Say what you mean and mean what you say.
 I am a No-er.
 Pretty much always.
 The Dudes will ask me something and I pretty much always just say no. Why?
-Because when I’m not listening it’s generally the safest answer.
+Because when I’m distracted by all of the things going on all of time, it’s generally the safest answer.
 But, every now and then they will ask me something, I will give my requisite response, and then, when I take a minute to play it back, I realize I probably shoulda just said yes.
 Because, why can’t they go to the bathroom in the basement?
 Or, play outside in the yard?
 Or watch TV quietly while I fix dinner?
-BECAUSE IS SAY SO.
+BECAUSE I SAY SO.
 That’s why.
 Even though I shouldn’t have said so, I did, and I have to stick to it.
 Because kids love a wishy washy adult to mess with.
 You don’t want to be messed with.

 9. Learn to say sorry.
 It’s good to admit you’re wrong from time to time.
 Not every time, but sometimes.
 Just to show them that you’re part human while also being really amazing.

 10. Give good hugs.
 Especially if you’re a Dude Mom.
-Dudes don’t know how to hug naturally.
-They give awkward one armed hugs.
-Or avoid the action all together.
 Dudes need to be better huggers.
 This one lesson could mean the difference in getting a daughter-in-law who lets you have all the granny time with your grandchildren you want and one who hates you from the inside out.
 Just do yourself a solid and teach your little ones the fine art of the full body hug.
 Everyone will love you for it.